home-cloud-io/website/content/blog/september-2024-update.md

 ### Platform Updates

 At the beginning of the month, we delivered our first prototype to our very first beta tester.
 We received a bunch of excellent feedback for suggested improvements and bug reports.
-Most of the development efforts this month went into implementing changes to address that feedback and stabilize the platform before deliverying more prototypes for wider testing.
+Most of the development efforts this month went into implementing changes to address that feedback and stabilize the platform before delivering more prototypes for wider testing.
 Below is a list of the major changes we made over the past month:

 - Reworked the way Home Cloud advertises itself to devices on your network to address some bugs where sometimes Android and Windows devices couldn't access the **home-cloud.local** domain.
 - Added better error handling in the web app.
-- Implemented input validation in the web app for the onboarding flow.
+- Implemented input validation in the web app for the on-boarding flow.
 - Fixed some critical bugs with the auto-update system for apps, system services, and the operating system itself.
 - Added a settings page: [home-cloud.local/settings](http://home-cloud.local/settings)
 - Implemented an "installing" visual to the web app until an app finishes installation.